-As an entertainer, John has built a wide body of work, and continues to find creative outlets in his daily existence.
-His sharp recollections, of both on and off-stage experiences, bring to light why performing is unlike any other art-form, and despite the struggles it presents, and its ever changing landscape, it’s often a calling that can’t be ignored.
+Having built a wide body of work for over 60 years, John continues to find creative outlets in his daily existence.
+His experiences bring to light why performing is unlike any other art form and is often a calling that can’t be ignored.

 Join the conversation on Twitter: #nywift | @nywift